Great tips on

 A Word of Caution

 Never put essential oils directly on your skin.
 Always dilute your essential oils with a carrier oil, such as jojoba oil or sweet almond oil.
-Dilute your perfume mixtures with alcohol or oil.
+Dilute your perfume mixture with alcohol or oil.

 They couldn't be more simple: